CiscoDevNet/monitoring-as-code/ECS/README.md

 - Cluster - pick a cluster from a drop-down,
 - Service name - good practice is to be `ApplicationServiceName` + Service,
 - Number of tasks - number of times to spin an application, can be 1,
-- Cluster VPC - Virtual Private Cloud where the service is going to run, can be default for testing purposes,
+- Cluster VPC - Virtual Private Cloud where the service is going to run, can be the default for testing purposes,
 - Auto-assign public IP - Enabled -in case that your application needs to have an accessible IP address.

-Create a Service and take a note of the Security Group in case that application ports needs to be open and Security Group Inbound rules needs to be added.
+Create a Service and take note of the Security Group in case that application ports need to be open and Security Group Inbound rules to be added.